hyperledger/firefly/README.md

 ## Technical architecture

 Hyperledger FireFly has a pluggable microservices architecture.
-Everything is pluggable, from the the Blockchain technology, token ERC standards, and custom smart contracts, all the way to the event distribution layer and private database.
+Everything is pluggable, from the Blockchain technology, token ERC standards, and custom smart contracts, all the way to the event distribution layer and private database.

 So if there aren't yet instructions for making FireFly a Supernode for your favorite blockchain technology - don't worry.
-There is almost certainly a straightforward path to plugging it in that will save you re-building all the plumbing for your blockchain application from scratch.
+There is almost certainly a straightforward path to plugging it in that will save you from re-building all the plumbing for your blockchain application from scratch.

 [![Hyperledger FireFly Architecture Overview](./docs/images/firefly_architecture_overview.jpg)](https://raw.githubusercontent.com/kaleido-io/firefly/main/docs/images/firefly_architecture_overview.jpg)